Amsterdam/bereikbaarheid-frontend/README.md

 ### To have a look around
 - Make sure the API is running locally, for more info see the [bereikbaarheid-backend repo](https://github.com/Amsterdam/bereikbaarheid-backend).
+- Create the docker images: `make build`
-- Run the docker container: `docker compose up --build`.
+- Run the docker container: `make app`
 - View the app at [http://localhost:5000](http://localhost:5000)

 ### Om aanpassingen aan de frontend te maken